josephofiowa/GA-DSI/intro-to-apis-python/readme.md

 ### Introduction

+**10/27 Department of Commerce workshop:** Our welcome notes and API deck is [here]()

-Our welcome notes and introduction to APIs deck is [here](https://github.com/josephofiowa/GA-DSI/blob/master/intro-to-apis-python/assets/slides/intro-to-apis-in-python.pdf)
+**10/6 workshop:** Our welcome notes and introduction to APIs deck is [here](https://github.com/josephofiowa/GA-DSI/blob/master/intro-to-apis-python/assets/slides/intro-to-apis-in-python.pdf)

 ### HTTP